 Remember, the subjunctive is not a tense, it is a mood.
-There are four subjunctive tenses in modern spoken Spanish: the present, the present perfect, the past (or imperfect), and the past perfect (or pluperfect).
-These same tenses (as well as several others), also exist in the indicative mood (the indicative has about fifteen tenses in Spanish).
+There are four subjunctive tenses in Spanish: the present, the present perfect, the past (or imperfect), and the past perfect (or pluperfect).
+These same tenses (as well as several others), also exist in the indicative mood (the indicative has about fifteen tenses in Spanish), and English rarely has different forms for indicative vs. subjunctive moods of the same tense.

-THE PAST PERFECT TENSES A. The Past Perfect (or Pluperfect) Indicative.
+THE PAST PERFECT TENSES

+A. The Past Perfect (or Pluperfect) Indicative.